 A dinner for two in a local pub costs roughly €45 / £40.
-If you decide to go to a restaurant you stand to spend €90 / £70, very much depends on the area and the restaurant, of course.
+If you decide to go to a restaurant, you stand to spend €90 / £70, which depends on the area and the restaurant.

-For utility bills, you need around €150 / £131 a month.
+You need around €150 / £131 a month for utility bills.
 That includes water, electricity and gas for a property of 85 m2.

 This bill tag can cover a couple without a child.
-If you are planning to move to France alone your monthly utility bills drop half way.
-In this case, you can even look for a smaller apartment, which are common and with around 50m2 of living area.
+If you plan to move to France alone, your monthly utility bills drop halfway.
+In this case, you can even look for a smaller apartment, which is common and with around 50m2 of living area.

 Renting in France

-If you are going to France with your own vehicle, note that you are obliged to register it within six months of your arrival.
-During that period you are free to drive around with your UK number plate and documents.
+If you are going to France with your own vehicle, note that you must register it within six months of your arrival.
+During that period, you can drive around with your UK number plate and documents.

 Driving from the UK through France may cost some extra, considering the toll taxes in France.

 Getting your car in France on a ferry – around £50 / €57, depending on the number of passengers, the day of the travel and the ferry route.
 Discounts are available and are something common, so look for them.